R3DRUN3/magnet/README.md

 **Purpose:** modular, cross-platform (eventually) generator for benign telemetry and purple-team exercises.
 Why the name?
 Because this attracts SOC analysts and detection rules! 😜
 As a secondary use case, Magnet can also be used as a decoy during red team engagements, in order to generate false positives noise and distract defenders.
+From an architectural standpoint, Magnet is modular, allowing you to create as many modules as you like and modify existing ones without necessarily affecting the others.

 > [!CAUTION]